CospanDesign/xilinx_builder/README.md

 ###Example:
 If you named the complex multiplier cm in coregen, it will output a lot of files two of them being cm.xco and cm.v.
-Put cm.xco in the 'cores' directory and 'cm.v' in the rtl directory.
+Put cm.xco in the 'cores' directory and cm.v in the 'rtl' directory.

 * * *